-“When did you put purple highlights in your hair?”
+“I forgot to ask, when did you put purple highlights in your hair?”

 Officer Carlisle face went white and her eyes went big.
 She quickly took her cap off her head and undid her bun to look at her hair.

-“OH my mistake, it was just a trick of the light.”
+“OH!
+My mistake, it was just a trick of the light.”
 Jonas said with a grin.
 “Only the patrolman can take the cap off.
 Good to know.”

 “Fuck off, Jonas.”
 She said as she walked away redoing her hair for a second time.

+Jonas walked up behind him and smiled.
 “Percival, as I live and Breathe!”
 Jonas yelled.

 “Percival, you are late on your contract with me.
 I paid you in advance.
 We had a deal.
 But I still have not received the Ichor I need from the fourth level of Lucifer’s hell.
 Why is that?”

 Jonas got right up in front of the demon and smiled.
 “Really, I’ll regret it huh?
 Let’s find out.”
 Jonas raised his hand and snapped his fingers.
 The silhouette shattered and formed a cloud over Jonas’ head.
 “Okay Percy, you get one shot.
-After that, If I’m still standing, you’re going to be so much worse off then the late fee you owe me.”
+After that, If I’m still standing, you’re going to be so much worse off than the late fee you owe me.”

 The rage Percival was feeling cracked for just a second where his brain laid out the possibility of what might happen if he didn’t manage to take down Jonas.
 Three seconds later, the rage shattered behind his eyes and was replaced with trepidation and a little bit of fear.
-His eyes darted from left to right and he noticed a sign saying ‘Subway Entrance –>’.
+His eyes darted from left to right and he noticed a sign saying, ‘Subway Entrance –>’.
 He took a quick glance at Jonas and took off running.
 One minute later he arrived at the Subway entrance that was currently glowing red.
 “I made it.
-Now I just need to get this lady down there and…” It was at this moment, Percival realized that his hostage was no longer on his shoulder.
+Now I just need to get this lady down there and…” It was at this moment, Percival realized that his bounty was no longer on his shoulder.